Castles Through Time

 The first castles

 The Norman victory at the Battle of Hastings in 1066 marked the beginning of the age of the castle in England.
 Even before the battle, William the Conqueror built a castle at Hastings, near his landing place.
-And once he’d defeated the English, he and his followers covered the country with them.
-It’s thought that up to a thousand were built between 1066 and 1100.
+Over the next 150 years, the Normans covered the country with them, and built around 1,000 in England and Wales.
 Castles were something quite new in England.
 As the chronicler, Orderic Vitalis explained, 'The fortifications that the Normans called castles were scarcely known in the English provinces, and so the English – in spite of their courage and love of fighting – could put up only a weak resistance to their enemies.'

 So what exactly were they?

-Most early Norman castles were very simple.
-The classic motte and bailey castle was a steep mound of earth (the 'motte') topped by a wooden tower or keep and surrounded by a ditch, with a ditched and palisaded enclosure (the 'bailey') at its base.
+Ringworks had banks and ditches forming a rough circle with a palisade (wooden fence) on top.
+Motte and bailey designs were very common, and had a mound (the ‘motte’) topped by a wooden tower or keep and a defended enclosure (the ‘bailey’) alongside.
 Often (as at Totnes Castle) the wooden defences were later replaced in stone.
 Elsewhere, as at Eynsford Castle, there was no motte, but simply a strongly walled enclosure.
-These castles housed Norman knights and their soldiers.
+These castles housed Norman nobles and their families, as well as knights and soldiers”.
 They were built in strategic positions across the country--sometimes on the sites of prehistoric or Roman strongholds-- and enabled the Normans to subjugate the English and successfully control their conquered territories.

 Late 12th and 13th century